Highlights of French Open fourth day

 “It’s very nice of him that he follows the sport,” Svitolina told reporters.
 “And hopefully, we’re going to now have not only attention but also maybe someone could invest some money into Ukrainian tennis for our juniors, for our upcoming generation.

-“You know, I know that our federation is also working really hard to build the center where juniors and the small girls and boys can train.”
+“You know, I know that our federation is also working really hard to build the centre where juniors and the small girls and boys can train.”

 Pablo Carreno Busta’s nifty movement and measured approach proved decisive in a 7-6(0) 7-6(2) 3-6 6-4 win over Federico Delbonis of Argentina.